manitadayon/tsBNgen/README.md

  > **Time_Series_Generation_Examples.ipynb**

-For more information on how to use the package please visit the followings:
+For more information on how to use the package please visit the following:

 1. Original paper
-2. Documentation in PDF available in this repo.
+2. Documentation in PDF available in the github repository.

 ### **License**

-This is repo is under the MIT liecense.
+This software is released under the MIT liecense.

-### **Support**

-If you have any question or comment, either open a new issue for this repo or please email me at manitadayon@ucla.edu.